Debate Topics · All Formats, One Place

 Asians Format · IIDC, UADC

 The dominant Indian and SE Asian university format.
-Three-on-three, seven-minute substantives, reply speeches.
-Motion banks from IIDC and UADC.
+Three-on-three: seven-minute main speeches, then short replies.
+Motion banks from the IIDC and UADC tournaments.

 British Parliamentary